madebits/madebits.github.io/blog/2014/2014-03-22-Versioning-Home-Configuration-Files-with-Git-and-DropBox.md

 config push
 ```

 The problem here is where to store the `alias`.
-The alternative with relative paths in `core.worktree` better for that.
+The alternative with relative paths in `core.worktree` could be better for that.

 <ins class='nfooter'><a id='fprev' href='#blog/2014/2014-03-26-Chrome-Browser-PDF-Viewer-Jump-to-Page.md'>Chrome Browser PDF Viewer Jump to Page</a> <a id='fnext' href='#blog/2014/2014-03-17-Custom-PcManFM-Context-Menu-Actions.md'>Custom PcManFM Context Menu Actions</a></ins>